Understanding the sales environment

 Core ideas you must understand for this topic

-• The Sales Cycle: Understand the stages from prospecting and initial contact to closing the sale and follow-up.
-Each stage requires specific skills, such as effective questioning in the needs analysis phase and negotiation techniques in the closing stage.
+• The Sales Process: Understand the stages from prospecting and initial contact to handling objections, closing the sale, and follow-up.
+Each stage requires specific skills and techniques.

 Learning Objectives